Procedures > Root Canal vs. Apicoectomy

 Learn More

-Mouth Injuries
+Dental Injuries

 A mouth injury is an emergent situation, often accompanied by pain.
 We understand that dental pain is one of the worst types of pain, and our Rochester dental office is here to help you get relief as quickly as possible and ensure your smile is as good as new.